 For the Casserole

-- Make it Gluten Free: Substitute egg noodles with equal weight gluten free noodles.
-Use equal parts gluten free flour instead of regular flour.
-Use gluten free bread crumbs, make some out of gluten free bread, or omit.
+- Make it Gluten Free: Substitute egg noodles with the same amount of gluten-free noodles.
+Use gluten-free all-purpose flour instead of regular flour.
+Use gluten-free breadcrumbs, make some out of gluten free bread, or omit the breadcrumb topping entirely.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.